 About 40 people were injured, and over 80 arrested, after violent rioting by neo-fascists on Saturday (17 April) in Milan.

-About 40 people were injured, and over 80 arrested, after violent rioting by neo-fascists on Saturday (17 April) in Milan.
+Background: About 40 people were injured, and over 80 arrested, after violent rioting by neo-fascists on Saturday (17 April) in Milan.
 The trouble started after right-wing groups defied a police ban and attempted to stage an anti-communist march through the city streets.

 Police ordered the marchers to disperse, and when they refused, charged them.
 Several hours of rioting followed during which a fire was started at the recently-opened offices of the Italy-People's Republic of China Association.